 Head of Department: Dr Liddy Reeves-Croft

-Students can take part in the exchange with our partner school in Russia, the Novgorod Lycee; this is a unique opportunity for students to experience real Russian life and also improve their spoken Russian before their A Level oral exam.
+Finally, students study a contemporary Russian film and also read a classic work of literature during lessons.
+This not only prepares them for the essay paper, but also offers them an insight into the fascinating cultural history of Russia.
+Students also take part in the biennial exchange with our partner school in Russia, the Novgorod Lycee; this is a unique opportunity for students to experience real Russian life and also improve their spoken Russian.

-Average of the A Level results in Russian achieved by Ipswich School students over the most recent three year period (2016, 2017 and 2018)
+The average of the A Level results in Russian over the most recent three year period is:

 A* – 34%, A*-A – 73%, A*-B – 84%, A*-C – 100%